Engineered For Trust, Built For Scale.

 2.0 Scope

-2.1 Applies to AI in our products, websites, apps, support channels, internal tooling, and supplier-provided AI services.
+2.1 Applies to AI used in our products, websites, applications, support channels, internal tooling, and supplier-provided AI services used on our behalf.

 2.2 Covers data collection, training, fine-tuning, inference, evaluation, human oversight, incident response, and decommissioning.